MrPixle2022/Documentaion/Js/node/FilesystemModule.md

 ---

 > [!Note]
-> must have the pacakge.json in the project can be created via the npm and set the type to module in it
+> must have the package.json in the project can be created via the npm and set the type to module in it

-### to use the promise falvoured:
+### to use the promise flavoured:

 ```javascript
 import * as fs from 'fs/promises';